drshahizan/dataset/mongodb/01-sales/readme.md

 This database contains a single collection called `sales`.

 Each document in the collection represents a single sale from a store run by the supply company.
 Each document contains the items purchased, information on the customer who made the purchase, and several other details regarding the sale.
+It contains information about individual sales transactions, including the items purchased, customer details, store location, coupon usage, and purchase method.

 ## Data Dictionary